balakreshnan/Samples2023/AIEdge/xavdrltempinf.md

 12. No errors with tensorflow 2.10, then proceed with the code
 13. Let's create custom environment for temperature control
-14. Then we create the Deep learning neural network architecture
-15. Custom environment will be the new Reinforcement Learning environment for temperature control
-16. Conditions = if greater than 40 degree C then turn on LED
-17. other wise switch off LED
+14. we are going to use the existing weights saved from the training code - https://github.com/balakreshnan/Samples2023/blob/main/AIEdge/xavdrltemp.md
+15. idea here is save the weights and load the model with inferencing
+16. Also need to create a model and also custom environment for the Reinforcement learning
-18. Here is the entire python code to run in AI Edge compute ie NVidia Xavier NX
+17. Here is the code

 ```
 import numpy as np